 Our curriculum incorporates the statutory requirements of the National Curriculum (2014) and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.

-Our ‘Long Term Plans’ show the content of our school curriculum for the academic year, for every subject and for each year group.
+Our ‘Long Term Overviews’ show the content of our school curriculum for the academic year, for every subject and for each year group.
 We also have further information about each curriculum subject, and how this is taught across the school, available if you open the subject specific tabs.

 Specialist teachers and instructors support music, physical education and Forest School.
 Our subject leaders are given training and opportunities to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.